 Requirements for Admission with Classified Standing

 Applicants must first meet the requirements for admission to the university.
-Additionally, applicants should possess an undergraduate grade point average of “B” or better.
+Additionally, applicants should generally possess an undergraduate grade point average of “B” or better.
 Bachelor’s degrees in fields other than economics are acceptable and welcomed.
-Admission to the program with classified standing, however, requires preparation in Intermediate Microeconomic and Intermediate Macroeconomic theory, one other upper-division economics course, statistics, and proficiency in linear algebra and calculus.
+Admission to the program with classified standing, however, requires preparation in intermediate microeconomic theory (e.g. ECON 101) and intermediate macroeconomic theory (e.g. ECON 102), introductory econometrics (e.g. ECON 103a), introductory statistics (e.g. STAT 95) and calculus (e.g. MATH 30 or MATH 71).
 This coursework must be satisfactory (grades of “B” or better).

 Requirements for Admission with Conditionally Classified Standing